 The most common bankruptcy myths are broken down by Attorney Keith Cornwell.
 Included in these are those debt tall tales that create such fear among those individuals applying for bankruptcy.

 Truth: Bankruptcy will put an immediate STOP to a foreclosure, lawsuit, levy and/or wage attachment, and a sheriff sale.
 The Automatic Stay of the Bankruptcy Code, under section 362, is a very powerful provision.
-All of a debtors creditors are directed to cease all collection activities, by this Section of the Bankruptcy Code.
-In this section of law, there is very little exception, or "wiggle room," meaning that a judgment collection or lawsuit is literally stopped in it's tracks by it.
+All of a debtor’s creditors are directed to cease all collection activities, by this Section of the Bankruptcy Code.
+In this section of the law, there is very little exception, or “wiggle room,” meaning that a judgment collection or lawsuit is literally stopped in its tracks by it.